ana-e-uk/AI_for_Earth_Water-body_Classification/docs/model_specifications.md

 ### Supervised Classifier

-Once the Autoencoder-Decoder are trained, we will use the encoder weights to train the supervised classifier SLTLAE_CL_*enc_upd* by following the steps of the paper in section 4.2 and 4.3.
+Once the Autoencoder-Decoder is trained, we will use the encoder weights to train the supervised classifier SLTLAE_CL_*enc_upd* by following the steps of the paper in section 4.2 and 4.3..
+1. Choose 10 labels from each class, so 40 labels total for M_2 and 50 for M_2_r.
+2. Use 40 labels by creating pairs and applying constraints, the rest of the data are unlabeled.
+3. Add 2 fully connected layers at the end.

+With the following parameters:

+* batch size = 256 ?
+* number of epochs = 50
+* Cross entropy loss
+* optimizer: Adam ?
+* learning rate = 0.001 ?